Primary service-connected condition

 Primary Secondary

-Leg, limitation of extension Ankle, limited motion
+Leg, limitation of extension of Ankle, limited motion of

 5271